 At Baselworld 2011, the Swiss watchmaker will present its new Excellence line of classic-styled watches.
 It looks like the new Louis Erard Excellence Regulateur Reserve de Marche (ref.
 54230AA01), a model that is nothing but stunning in its reserved, even somewhat cold elegance, will be the flagship model of the whole series.

 As the name implies and the dial layout proves, this is a regulator watch (which, basically, means that the hour and minute hands turn around different axes with the hour hand having its own sub-dial at 12 o’clock.)

 The movement is based on the good old ETA Peseux 7001 hand-wound movement with an extra module that was developed by Louis Erard and the Swiss complications specialist Soprod S.A.

 The movement is hidden inside a round stainless steel case.
 Being 40 mm in diameter, it looks very slender, which is important for a watch that is supposed to be worn with formal attire.

 Its milky white dial looks to be sand-blasted and is perfectly matched with blued steel hands and finely printed Roman numerals on the hours sub-dial and Arabic numerals on the minute track.

-The only thing that I do not really like here is the way the recessed hours and subsidiary seconds sub-dials remind me of Jaquet Droz’s signature figure-eight dials (check that Jaquet Droz Grande Seconde SWROUGE watch, for example.)
+The only thing that I do not really like here is the way the recessed hours and subsidiary seconds sub-dials remind me of Jaquet Droz’s signature figure-eight dials (like the Jaquet Droz Grande Seconde SWROUGE watch, for example.)

 Well, I am positive that the resemblance is purely unintentional.

 Price is still unknown, but there is a good chance that the Swiss watchmaker will keep it below the €3000 mark*.